aaronmarr/blog-old/posts/getting-started-with-react-context.md

 Application state can be tricky to manage in React applications.
 It’s possible to pass data and props down through the component hierarchy, but this can quickly become difficult to manage if there are lots of components, and if component nesting is deep.

 Redux is a popular solution, but it comes with its own set of overheads (i.e., lots of boilerplate code).
 It can also be overkill for some projects.
 In this post I’m going to look at using React Context to manage application state.
-Let’s take a look.

-> I’ve created a [Git repository](https://github.com/aaronmarr/react-context-example-counter) containing all the code in this tutorial.
+> I’ve created a [Git repository](https://github.com/aaronmarr/react-context-example-counter) containing the code in this tutorial.
 You can also [preview the live application](https://goofy-davinci-aed1d7.netlify.com/) if you want a peek at what we’ll be building.

 ## What is React Context?
 From the React documentation:

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-What this means is that we can define data in one place (usually near the top of the component tree), and then consume this data in any components further down the tree – without having to pass props at every level.
+What this means is that we can define data in one place (usually near the top of the component tree), and then consume this data in any components further down the tree without having to pass props through each component.

 ### Context Provider